Tender, slightly sweet, and perfect with a cup of coffee, these Strawberry Buttermilk Scones are sure to become a family favorite.

 - Transfer the dough to a lightly floured surface.
 Pat the dough into a circle with a thickness of about 1-inch.
 Slice into 8 wedges.

 - Place the scones onto the prepared baking sheet, allowing at least 2 inch distance between scones.
-Lightly brush the top of each scone with heavy cream and sprinkle with turbinado sugar.
+Lightly brush the top of each scone with cream and sprinkle with sugar.

 - Bake for 20 to 25 minutes, until the scones have puffed up and the tops are lightly golden brown.
 Let the scones cool slightly on baking sheet before transferring to a wire rack.
 Serve warm or at room temperature.

 - Store leftover scones in the fridge in an airtight container.
-Re-heat in a toaster oven.
+Re-heat in a toaster oven or for a brief amount of time in the microwave.